 Because of the great variety of choices, an Oracle State Park trail experience is different for everyone!
 Hike, bike, or ride your way through this gorgeous slice of southern Arizona high desert country and have the adventure you need whenever you need it!
 These trails are easily accessible from the Tucson and Phoenix areas so plan a trip and start making Arizona memories today!

 Oracle SP has more than 15 miles of hiking trails with a variety of trail types.
-A four mile section of the Arizona National Scenic Trail passes through the park.
+Discover incredible sights, wildlife, plant life, and diverse nature on any of Oracle's amazing trails.
+A four-mile section of the Arizona National Scenic Trail passes through the park.
 Trail Map

 From the Kannally Ranch House, access the Wildlife Corridor Trail via the Nature Trail, and head out to the Arizona Trail.
 Return on the Mariposa Trail from the American Avenue parking lot.
 Bicyclists can also use designated multi-use paths including the Cherry Valley Wash, Kannally Wash, Firebreak Road and Cottonwood Wash.

 Bellota Trail Loop

 0.8 mile, loop — hikers only — no dogs